 Sally Hemings, whose given name was probably Sarah, was the daughter of Elizabeth (Betty) Hemings.
-According to her son, Madison Hemings, her father was Thomas Jefferson's father-in-law John Wayles.
+According to her son, Madison Hemings, her father was Thomas Jefferson's father-in-law, John Wayles.
 There are no known portraits of her.
 Sally Hemings became Thomas Jefferson's property as part of his inheritance from the Wayles estate in 1774 and came with her mother to Monticello by 1776.
-As a child she was probably a nursemaid to Jefferson's daughter Mary (slave girls from the age of six or eight were childminders and assistants to head nurses on southern plantations).
+As a child, she was probably a nursemaid to Jefferson's daughter Mary (slave girls from the age of six or eight were childminders and assistants to head nurses on southern plantations).

 It is not known whether Sally Hemings lived at Jefferson's residence, the Hôtel de Langeac, or at the Abbaye Royale de Panthemont, where Martha (Patsy) and Maria (Polly) Jefferson were boarding students.
 Jefferson, who had requested a travel companion for Maria who had had smallpox or had been inoculated against it, soon had Sally inoculated by one of the famous Doctors Sutton.
-While in Paris, she undoubtedly received training--especially in needlework and the care of clothing--to suit her for her position as lady's maid to Jefferson's daughters.
+While in Paris, she undoubtedly received training — especially in needlework and the care of clothing — to suit her for her position as lady's maid to Jefferson's daughters.
 She was occasionally paid a monthly wage of twelve livres (the equivalent of two dollars).

 Sally Hemings acted as Martha Jefferson's attendant in the spring of 1789, when Patsy began to "go out" in French society (increased expenditures for clothing for both Patsy and Sally reflect this).
-When booking accommodations on the Clermont for the return to America, Jefferson asked that Sally's berth be "convenient to that of my daughters."
+When booking accommodations on the Clermont for the return to America, Jefferson asked that Sally's berth be "convenient to that of my daughters."2

 Sally Hemings was never officially freed by Thomas Jefferson.
-It seems most likely that Jefferson's daughter Martha Randolph gave Sally "her time," a form of unofficial freedom that would enable her to remain in Virginia (the laws at that time required freed slaves to leave the state within a year).
-Madison Hemings reported that his mother lived in Charlottesville with him and his brother Eston until her death in 1835.
-The location of her grave remains a mystery.
+It seems most likely that Jefferson's daughter Martha Jefferson Randolph gave Sally "her time," a form of unofficial freedom that would enable her to remain in Virginia (the laws at that time required freed slaves to leave the state within a year).
+Madison Hemings reported that his mother lived in Charlottesville with him and his brother Eston until her death in 1835.7 The location of her grave remains a mystery.

-Sally Hemings had at least six children, who are now believed to have been fathered by Thomas Jefferson years after his wife’s death.
+Sally Hemings had at least six children, who are now believed to have been fathered by Thomas Jefferson many years after the death of his wife.
 According to Jefferson's records, four survived to adulthood.
 Beverly (b.
 1798), a carpenter and fiddler, was allowed to leave the plantation in late 1821 or early 1822 and, according to his brother, passed into white society in Washington, D.C.
 Harriet (b.
 1801), a spinner in Jefferson's textile shop, also left Monticello in 1821 or 1822, probably with her brother, and passed for white.
 Madison Hemings (1805-1878), a carpenter and joiner, was given his freedom in Jefferson's will; he resettled in southern Ohio in 1836, where he worked at his trade and had a farm.
 Eston Hemings (1808-ca. 1856), also a carpenter, moved to Chillicothe, Ohio, in the 1830s.
 There he was a well-known professional musician before moving about 1852 to Wisconsin, where he changed his surname to Jefferson along with his racial identity.
 Both Madison and Eston Hemings made known their belief that they were sons of Thomas Jefferson.

 The descendants of Thomas Woodson (1790-1879) carry the strong family tradition that he was the firstborn child of Sally Hemings and Thomas Jefferson.
 Recent DNA testing, however, rules out Jefferson's paternity of the Woodson line.
 Woodson, who does not appear in Jefferson's records, left Greenbrier County, Virginia, for southern Ohio in the early 1820s.
 He was a successful farmer in Jackson County.

-1. This article is based on Lucia Stanton, Monticello Research Report, November 1989, revised October 1994.
+- Lucia Stanton, Monticello Research Report, November 1989, revised October 1994.
 Additional revisions made February 2012.

 Annette Gordon-Reed discusses a tricky question in the latest American Heritage magazine (vol. 58 no. 5, Fall 2008): "Did Sally Hemings and Thomas Jefferson Love Each Other?
 A Historian Tackles One...More >>